The Irish Rovers: Rover Records and touring

-The release of The Irish Rovers, 50 Years compilation album supported their Farewell To Rovin' Tour which will take a few years to complete.
-They followed that up with the second children's album of their career, "Songs For The Wee Folk", then in 2016 another LIVE album and television special.
-The 50th anniversary of their famed "Unicorn" song in 2017 was marked with re-recording the songs and featuring a new sequel to "The Unicorn" and a video that explained what happened to their ill-fated Unicorn for the album Continuing Story of The Unicorn.
-Scottish singer Jimmie Macgregor joined the band for the Scottish album, Up Among The Heather in 2018.
+The release of The Irish Rovers, 50 Years compilation album supported their Farewell To Rovin' Tour.
+They followed that up with the second children's album of their career, Songs For The Wee Folk, then in 2016 another live album and television special.
+The 50th anniversary of their famed "Unicorn" song in 2017 was marked with re-recording the songs and featuring a new sequel to "The Unicorn" and a video that explained what happened to their ill-fated unicorn for the album Continuing Story of The Unicorn.
+Scottish singer Jimmie Macgregor joined the band for the Scottish album Up Among The Heather in 2018.
 2019 touring took the band across the US and to Ireland where they were honoured in the hometown of Ballymena and in Dublin for all they have done for Ireland and Irish music throughout the world.

 With the exception of the COVID-19 pandemic, the band has not taken a break from touring since 1965.
 Joe Millar retired from the band in 2005 when his son, Ian took up the family ranks.
-Ian performed with his Dad once on stage before taking over his father's spot.
-With the recent departure of Wilcil McDowell from touring, the present line-up leaves co-founder George Millar as the only remaining current member tied to the 1960s lineup.
+Ian performed with his dad once on stage before taking over his father's spot.
+With the 2018 departure of Wilcil McDowell from touring, the line-up as of 2026 left co-founder George Millar as the only remaining current member tied to the 1960s lineup.

-The COVID-19 pandemic cut short the 2020 release of "Saints And Sinners" album which George wrote and featured "The Banshee's Cry" and "Band Without A Country", both released with videos.
-During Covid, bandleader George Millar wrote and produced their latest album, "No End In Sight" which features, "The Wellerman" and "Hey Boys Sing Us A Song", which was nominated Canadian Folk Music Awards Single of the Year.
+The pandemic impacted the 2020 release of the Saints And Sinners album on which George wrote and featured "The Banshee's Cry" and "Band Without A Country", both released with videos.
+During Covid, bandleader George Millar wrote and produced their latest album, No End In Sight, which features "The Wellerman" and "Hey Boys Sing Us A Song", which was nominated Canadian Folk Music Awards Single of the Year.